confluentinc/jmx-monitoring-stacks/README.md

 It's possible to combine profiles as well, i.e. `start.sh --profile schema-registry --profile ksqldb`.

 Currently supported profiles:
-- _replicator_: it will add a Kafka connect cluster with Confluent Replicator between _kafka1-kafka2-kafka3-kafka4_ and _broker-dest_
+- _replicator_: it will add a Kafka connect cluster with Confluent Replicator between _kafka1-kafka2-kafka3-kafka4_ and a new cluster with 1 broker _broker-dest_
 - _schema-registry_: it will add Confluent Schema Registry
 - _ksqldb_: it will add ksqldb
-- _consumer_: it will add a demo application implemented with spring with full client metrics
+- _consumer_: it will add a demo application implemented with Spring with full client metrics
-- _consumer-minimal_: it will add a demo application implemented with spring with a limited number of client metrics
+- _consumer-minimal_: it will add a demo application implemented with Spring with a limited number of client metrics

 ## FAQ

 - What if I need more components?

-More docker-compose envs will be released in the future, in the meantime you can use [Kafka Docker Composer](https://github.com/sknop/kafka-docker-composer)
+More docker-compose envs will be released in the future, in the meantime you can use [Kafka Docker Composer](https://github.com/sknop/kafka-docker-composer) to create yours.

 - What if I need more prometheus jobs?